ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 You'll likely design multiple instances of potential service patterns when you develop new products or services.

-Contact <a href="mailto:martin.ford-downes@digital.justice.gov.uk">Martin Ford-Downes</a> if you have a potential service pattern idea or want to help us work on others.
+Contact <a href="mailto:martin.ford-downes@digital.justice.gov.uk">Martin Ford-Downes</a> if you have a service pattern idea or want to help us work on others.

 We welcome feedback from everyone, including from people outside of the Ministry of Justice.